Language Models Enable Simple Systems for Generating Structured Views of Heterogeneous Data Lakes: Conclusion

-Given the sheer variety of formats, attributes, and domains across documents, prior systems rely on simplifying assumptions (e.g. focusing on one document format).
-A long line of work focuses on structuring \textsc{HTML}~\cite{brin1998extraction, etzioni2004knowitall, cafarella2007structured}.
-The state-of-the-art systems assume attributes and values are at specific positions in the \textsc{HTML}-DOM~\cite{lockard2019ceres, lockard2020zeroshotceres, deng2022domlm, zhou2022survey}.
-For unstructured text, current approaches use linguistic tools (e.g., dependency parsers) to introduce structure~\cite{agichtein2000snowball, etzioni2004knowitall, cafarella2007structured, niklaus2018openie}.
-The documents in Example \ref{example1} highlight the limitations of the prior approaches: they lack grounding \textsc{HTML} structure and, consistent with recent evaluation efforts \cite{zhou2022survey}, we find the SoTA approaches for unstructured text perform poorly on long semi-structured PDFs (See Appendix \ref{sec:openie_baselines}).
-To support new domains, one class of systems assumes access to a human-in-the-loop who can label data and write code~\cite{shin2015incremental,ratner2017snorkel}, while others assume access to annotated training documents from the domain~\cite{lockard2019ceres, lockard2020zeroshotceres, deng2022domlm}.
+Given the range of formats, attributes, and domains across documents, prior systems rely on simplifying assumptions (e.g. handling one document format).
+The majority of works focus on structuring \textsc{HTML}~\cite{brin1998extraction, etzioni2004knowitall, cafarella2007structured}, assuming the attributes and values are at specific positions in the \textsc{HTML}-DOM~\cite{lockard2019ceres, lockard2020zeroshotceres, deng2022domlm, zhou2022survey}.
+For unstructured text, current approaches use linguistic tools (e.g., dependency parsers) to introduce structure~\cite{agichtein2000snowball, etzioni2004knowitall, cafarella2007structured, niklaus2018openie} and then apply heuristic rules over the resulting structure to extract information.
+The documents in Example \ref{example1} highlight the limitations of the prior approaches: they lack (e.g. \textsc{HTML}) structure and, consistent with recent evaluation efforts \cite{zhou2022survey}, we find the SoTA approaches for unstructured text perform poorly on long semi-structured PDFs (See \cite{arora2023evaporate}).
+Some systems assume there is a human-in-the-loop, labeling data and writing heuristic rules for extraction ~\cite{shin2015incremental,ratner2017snorkel}, while others assume access to annotated training documents from the domain~\cite{lockard2019ceres, lockard2020zeroshotceres, deng2022domlm}.
 Researchers manually annotated the reports in Example \ref{example1} \cite{wu2021medai}.

-In this work, we explore whether we can avoid simplifying assumptions and maintain generality by leveraging \textit{large language models} (LLMs).
+In this work, we explore whether we can improve generality by leveraging \textit{large language models} (LLMs).
 An LLM is a deep learning model that is pretrained on broad data and can be adapted to diverse tasks, from machine translation to data wrangling \cite{brown2020language, narayan2022can}.
 At inference time, the models take as input a natural language task description termed a \textit{prompt} ~\cite{brown2020language, bommasani2021fm} and generate a natural language response.
 See \cref{sec:llm-background} for more background on LLMs.